 After the NOAA grant expired in 2012, the IPHC decided to continue the project indefinitely and now bears the costs of instrument and gear replacement as needed, annual calibration, shipping, and data processing.
 Additional information on the IPHC profiler program can be found in Sadorus et al. (2016).

 Figure 2.
-Sea-Bird water column profiler (model SBE19plusV2) used by the IPHC during the annual setline survey.
+Sea-Bird water column profiler (model SBE19plusV2) used by the IPHC during the annual FISS.

 NOAA data partnership

 A facet of the original NOAA grant was making the profiler data available to researchers worldwide.
-IPHC partnered with NOAA’s Pacific Marine Environmental Laboratory (PMEL) and the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) to process and publicly post the annual data sets during the grant period.
-This partnership will continue through processing of the 2016 data.
-The posted datasets will remain available at the following link until further notice.
-For the 2017 and subsequent datasets, the IPHC will pursue other avenues for processing and posting.
-Publically available profile data currently include text and NetCDF versions as well as maps, metadata, and project information:
+The IPHC partnered with NOAA’s Pacific Marine Environmental Laboratory (PMEL) and the Joint Institute for the Study of the Atmosphere and Ocean (JISAO) to process and publicly post the annual data sets during the grant period.
+The profile data from 2009 until 2015 that includes text and NetCDF versions as well as maps, metadata, and project information can be found in the following link:

 In addition to the processing of full profiles, the IPHC maintains a database of the temperature and dissolved oxygen bottom readings, i.e. the deepest readings from each profile which are estimated to be 5-15 m off bottom.
 These data are available upon request.
 To request these data, visit the Data/Data Request tab on the IPHC website.